09 Jun 2020 - 09 Jun 2020

 Delegates attending will explore and discuss different aspects of wellbeing and how to play a proactive part in supporting boarders.

 Andrew Lewin joined the BSA as Director of Training & International in August 2017.
-He manages the Training and International team within the BSA, delivering the largest CPD programme to boarding staff in the world.
 Prior to joining the BSA, he lived and worked in boarding schools literally all his life.
 He has been the Head in three boarding schools, as well as Deputy Head, Housemaster, Head of Geography, Master i/c Rugby, Hockey and Cricket and Director of Development.

 He has been an ISI Team Inspector and a Governor of an independent boarding school.
 He has also served on the local safeguarding children's boards in North Yorkshire and Cheshire, where he organised and delivered training for both local authorities and independent schools.